 The actions are to be taken asap, marking a historic switch from destructive to regenerative civilisation in the medium and long term.

 Many Climate CoLab proposals are linked since this proposal provides the enabling conditions (eg worldviews, political support, funds) for all other worthwhile proposals.

 The following proposal expands on actions 3 and 7 to provide mechanisms for pricing carbon to cut emissions and concentrations.
-The economy is a carbon pump; let's switch it to reverse!

 How do these sub-proposals fit together?

 The Climate Interactive model used appears to allow only incremental improvements.
 Even the most ambitious settings fall short of the need to cut carbon concentrations.
 New models could be needed to demonstrate the potential of this proposal.